Dinosaur Valley Race Guide

 If upgrading distances, you will just need to pay the difference between the price you paid for your original distance and the current price at the time of the request for your new distance.

-If downgrading distances and the lower distance costs less than you paid, you can get a refund for the difference minus the admin fee shown above in the refund schedule.
-Refunds for distance downgrades will only be granted until October 20th.
+If downgrading distances and the lower distance costs less than you paid, you can get a refund for the difference minus the admin fee shown above in the refund schedule until October 20.
+Distance downgrades after October 20 will not receive a refund.

 If downgrading distances and the lower distance now costs more than when you originally paid, you will owe the difference, plus a $5 administrative fee.